Spanish American wars of independence: Civil wars for disputed sovereignty, 1810–1814

+Winning Spanish American independence also involved civil war.
 The creation of juntas in Spanish America, such as the Junta Suprema de Caracas on 19 April 1810, set the stage for the fighting that would afflict the region for the next decade and a half.
 Political fault lines appeared, and were often the causes of military conflict.
 On the one hand the juntas challenged the authority of all royal officials, whether they recognized the Regency or not.
 On the other hand, royal officials and Spanish Americans who desired to keep the empire together were split between liberals, who supported the efforts of the Cortes, and conservatives (often called "absolutists" in the historiography), who did not want to see any innovations in government.
 Finally, although the juntas claimed to carry out their actions in the name of the deposed king, Ferdinand VII, their creation provided an opportunity for people who favored outright independence to promote their agenda publicly and safely.
 The proponents of independence called themselves patriots, a term which eventually was generally applied to them.

 The idea that independence was not the initial concern is evidenced by the fact that few areas declared independence in the years after 1810.
-The congresses of Venezuela and New Granada did so in 1811 and also Paraguay in same year (14 and 15 May 1811).
-Some historians explain the reluctance to declare independence as a "mask of Ferdinand VII": that is, that patriot leaders felt that they needed to claim loyalty to the deposed monarch to prepare the masses for the radical change that full independence eventually would entail.
+The congresses of Venezuela and New Granada did so in 1811 and also Paraguay in the same year (14 and 15 May 1811).
+Some historians explain the reluctance to declare independence as a "mask of Ferdinand VII": that is, that patriot leaders felt they needed to claim loyalty to the deposed monarch to prepare the masses for the radical change that full independence would eventually entail.
 Nevertheless, even areas such as Río de la Plata and Chile, which more or less maintained de facto independence from the peninsular authorities, did not declare independence until quite a few years later, in 1816 and 1818, respectively.
-Overall, despite achieving formal or de facto independence, many regions of Spanish America were marked by nearly continuous civil wars, which lasted well into the 1820s.
-In Mexico, where the junta movement had been stopped in its early stages by a coalition of Peninsular merchants and government officials, efforts to establish a government independent of the Regency or the French took the form of rebellion, under the leadership of Miguel Hidalgo.
+Overall, despite achieving formal or de facto independence, many regions of Spanish America were marked by nearly continuous wars, which lasted well into the 1820s.
+In Mexico, where the junta movement had been stopped in its early stages by a coalition of peninsular merchants and government officials, efforts to establish a government independent of the Regency or the French took the form of rebellion, under the leadership of Miguel Hidalgo.
 Hidalgo was captured and executed in 1811, but a resistance movement continued, which declared independence from Spain in 1813.
 The Gutiérrez–Magee Expedition was a joint Tejanos-US volunteers expedition formed in Louisiana for Texas independence but was defeated in the Battle of Medina.
 In Central America, attempts at establishing juntas were also put down, but resulted in significantly less violence.
 The Caribbean islands, like the Philippines on the other side of the world, were relatively peaceful.
 Any plots to set up juntas were denounced to the authorities early enough to stop them before they gained widespread support.